Tom Watson lost eight stone, reversed his diabetes and regained his health after overhauling his diet and lifestyle for the better.

-“Two years ago I turned 50, weighed 22 stone and was heavily medicated for type 2 diabetes,” he said.
-“I thought it would be all downhill from there.
+“Two years ago I turned 50, weighed 22 stone and was heavily medicated for type 2 diabetes.
+I thought it would be all downhill from there.
 I thought I was going to die,” he told Good Morning Britain last year.

-So how did Tom Watson lose weight?
+How did Tom Watson lose weight?

 Kicked the sugar addiction and starchy carbohydrates

-‘The morning after my inaugural workout, I tackled a job that had desperately needed doing for months: a wholesale clear-out of my little kitchen.
+“The morning after my inaugural workout, I tackled a job that had desperately needed doing for months: a wholesale clear-out of my little kitchen.

-This meant bidding farewell to sweet snacks (goodbye, my beloved KitKats) as well as my favourite breakfast cereals and muesli bars.
-Nothing remotely sugary was spared the cull.’
+“This meant bidding farewell to sweet snacks (goodbye, my beloved KitKats) as well as my favourite breakfast cereals and muesli bars.
+Nothing remotely sugary was spared the cull.”

-Drinking more water and eating more veggies
+Drank more water and ate more veggies

-‘So into the bin went a stack of microwave meals, shrink-wrapped frozen pizzas, tubs of instant noodles and jars of cooking sauces.’
+“So into the bin went a stack of microwave meals, shrink-wrapped frozen pizzas, tubs of instant noodles and jars of cooking sauces.”

-A new exercise regime
+Took on a new exercise regime

 For those looking to lose weight, upping the exercise can often be the hardest part – especially if you’re new to it.
-As Tom says in the book, ‘First of all, Clayton [Tom’s personal trainer] asked me to do as many press-ups as I could.
+As Tom says in the book, “First of all, Clayton [Tom’s personal trainer] asked me to do as many press-ups as I could.
 I could barely manage one – the utter shame – and collapsed in a pathetic heap.

-‘But my desire to get healthy superseded any sense of indignity, and as I virtually crawled back home I felt a genuine feeling of elation.
+“But my desire to get healthy superseded any sense of indignity, and as I virtually crawled back home I felt a genuine feeling of elation.
 Clayton’s session had almost killed me but I was going to return for more of the same.
 The switch had been flicked.”

-When Tom returned to Westminster, he was ‘eating more healthily, exercising more regularly and sleeping more soundly.’
+When Tom returned to Westminster, he was “eating more healthily, exercising more regularly and sleeping more soundly.”

 The Ketogenic Diet

-A diet well-loved by celebrities for its low carbohydrate programme, Tom Watson took on the keto diet at full force later in the year.
+A diet well-loved by celebrities for its low carbohydrate programme, Tom Watson took on the Keto diet at full force later in the year.

 As he says in the book, ‘Then I was introduced to the low-carb, high-fat philosophy of so-called ‘ketogenic’ nutrition which comprised meat, poultry, fish, dairy products, oils and vegetables.
 All manner of starchy carbohydrates (pasta, rice, grains and potatoes, for example) were strictly forbidden, as were sugary carbs in all their many guises.’

-‘I’d restrict starchy carbohydrates to around 20g per day and opt instead for protein-rich foods – plenty of red meat, poultry, fish and dairy – in addition to low-sugar fruits and vegetables like blueberries and broccoli.
+“I’d restrict starchy carbohydrates to around 20g per day and opt instead for protein-rich foods – plenty of red meat, poultry, fish and dairy – in addition to low-sugar fruits and vegetables like blueberries and broccoli.

-To combat sugar withdrawal cravings and stop myself feeling hungry, I’d increase the amount of saturated fat in my diet (including butter, cheese and double cream).’
+“To combat sugar withdrawal cravings and stop myself feeling hungry, I’d increase the amount of saturated fat in my diet (including butter, cheese and double cream).”

 But another popular diet has quickly become more associated with the former politician’s incredible weight loss.